unknownskl/homebridge-smartglass/README.md

 1. Search for the plugin using `smartglass`
 2. Install plugin and configure

+## Setting up the Xbox

+The plugin needs to be allowed to connect to your Xbox.
+To allow this make sure you set the setting to allow anonymous connections in Settings -> Devices -> Connections on the Xbox.

 ### Homebridge configuration

 Add the Accessory in your Homebridge config: